-All bridges, tunnels and other structures shall be designed by an experienced structural engineer who is a Registered Professional Engineer of Queensland (RPEQ), or the designers shall be supervised by an experienced structural engineer who is a Registered Professional Engineer of Queensland (RPEQ), in accordance with Section 2.1.6.
+All bridges, tunnels and other structures shall be designed by an experienced structural engineer who is a Registered Professional Engineer of Queensland (RPEQ).

 The designer shall ensure that the design intent is adequately contained within the design report and accurately transferred to the drawings.